 - Heavy bleeding from the rectum

 - Black, paste-like stools, which could indicate bleeding higher up in the intestinal tract

 Crohn's disease can affect people very differently.
 Many people have only mild symptoms.
 They do not require continuous treatment with medication.

 Others require multiple medications and develop complications.
 Crohn's disease improves with treatment.
-It is not a fatal illness, but it cannot be cured.
+It is not usually a fatal illness.
+While it can be controlled in most cases, it cannot be cured.